The Wickedest Town in the West: Dodge City and the Wages of Progress

 Things to do in Dodge City

 Before heading to Boot Hill Museum, we stopped at the Gunfighter’s Wax Museum, located, oddly enough, inside the Kansas Teacher’s Hall of Fame.
 Here we viewed life-sized replicas of old west luminaries such as Calamity Jane, Doc Holliday and Festus, from the TV series Gunsmoke.
-It was an amateurish affair suffering from the usual mundane feeling one gets from wax museums and burdened by the slapdash nature of its execution.
-Our walk through accelerated the closer we got to the end.
+It was an amateurish affair suffering from the usual mundane feeling one gets from underfunded wax museums and burdened by the slapdash nature of its execution.
+Our walk through it accelerated the closer we got to the end.

 The Kansas Teacher’s Hall of Fame was similarly humdrum, consisting largely of placards and photos of exceptional educators who, presumably, would be the parties most interested in viewing these exhibits.

 Finally we headed across the street to the Boothill Museum.
 If I had harbored any illusions that this would be authentic, they were dashed the minute we walked through the turnstile.
 The “town” consisted mostly of fake facades with a few original structures – a house, a school, a jail – salted in.
-Even the famous Boot Hill cemetery was just a replica, the actual bodies having been moved long ago.
+Even the famous Boot Hill cemetery was just a replica, the actual bodies having been removed long ago.

 Part hokey tourist trap and part earnest museum, Boothill fares better as a museum.
 It offers interesting exhibits on antique guns, Victorian fashion, the Plains Indians, and a multi-media presentation on the significance of the American buffalo to the region.
 I could have spent a little more time experiencing the rumbling of the floorboards (meant to simulate a buffalo stampede) but I was called away by the sound of gunfire in the street.